jxthyatt/Translate-thEn-Adapt/README.md

 # Translate-thEn-Adapt
-Federated Hallucination Translation and Source-free Regularization Adaptation in Decentralized Domain Adaptation for Foggy Scene Understanding
+Official repository for Submitted paper "Federated Hallucination Translation and Source-free Regularization Adaptation in Decentralized Domain Adaptation for Foggy Scene Understanding".
+Previous version of Code is [here](https://github.com/jxthyatt/DDA-CoSoAdapt).
+Full Code will be released after acceptance.